Cost-of-living adjustments

 Your monthly pension payment may increase to reflect increases in the cost of living.

-Your monthly pension payment may increase as a result of an annual cost-of-living adjustment (COLA).
-Beyond providing lifetime pension benefits, granting COLAs that are sustainable over the long term and within the plan's long-term funding capacity is the second priority of BC's Municipal Pension Board of Trustees.
+Your monthly pension payment may increase because of an annual cost-of-living adjustment (COLA).
+Providing COLAs that are sustainable over the long term and within the plan's long-term funding capacity is the second priority of BC's Municipal Pension Board of Trustees (after providing lifetime pension benefits).

 This adjustment may be added to your pension to help it keep pace with increases in the cost of living.
-COLA is based on:
+The COLAs are based on:

 • The change in the Canadian consumer price index (CPI) from September to September